Europe, Iceland

 Penis Museum

-Most of the penises exhibited are fron animals
+Most of the penises exhibited are from animals

 American Presidents can be pretty disgusting

-Stranded whales – their penis is held back by a muscle, relaxed (iewhen animal is dead) is prodrudes
+Stranded whales – their penis is held back by a muscle, relaxed (when animal is dead) it prodrudes

 Tjörnin – The Lake

-This Lake is very populär with locals and tourists alike.
-Lots of important buildings are found on its shore, but also scenic ones.
-I visited the Iðnó, it is built into the Lake, on stilts and the view through the window is quiet Impression-like an infinite pool.
+This lake is very popular with locals and tourists alike.
+Lots of important buildings line its shore, like City Hall, the Iðnó.
+Built into the Lake on stilts, it is open to the public.
+The view through the large windows is quiet impressive – like being in a infinite pool.

 City Hall on Tjörnin – The Lake